ArduPilot/pymavlink/README.md

 sudo pip2 install -U future lxml
 ```

-The -U parameter allow to update future and lxml version if it is already installed.
+The -U parameter allows updating future and lxml version if it is already installed.

 ### On Windows